What are the major differences between Schedules FC and FC-A?

 If the crops being produced on your farmland are fed to cattle which in turn produced milk that was sold, the renter should compute a ratio to prorate the milk receipts.
 The numerator of the ratio is the amount of crops produced on your farmland which was fed to those cattle, and the denominator is the total amount of crops fed to those cattle.
 Multiply the milk receipts by this ratio to arrive at an approximate amount of profits considered produced on your farmland.

 I bought some farmland several years ago and wasn't aware of the farmland preservation credit program.
 Can I go back to past years and amend my tax returns to claim this credit?

 Possibly.
 If the farmland is already subject to a farmland preservation agreement, you must know the effective date of that agreement.
-In order to claim farmland preservation credit (FPC), the agreement must have been in effect on July 1 of the claim year.
+In order to claim the farmland preservation credit (FPC) using Schedule FC, the agreement must have been in effect on July 1 of the claim year.
+In order to claim the FPC using Schedule FC-A, the agreement must have been in effect on December 31 of the claim year.
 If there is no farmland preservation agreement in effect for that year, no credit for past years can be allowed based on having an agreement.

 If the land is included in a farmland preservation zoning area, the zoning classification must have been in effect at the end of the taxable year to which the claim relates.

 For farmland subject to exclusive agricultural zoning or to a farmland preservation agreement, you must have had a soil and water conservation plan on file with the county conservation office and been following that plan for those years.
 With either document, you must also have met all other FPC requirements for each applicable claim year.
 The FPC claims must be filed no later than 4 years after the unextended due date of that year's income tax return.
 For example, for calendar year filers, the 2015 Schedule FC must be filed (with an income tax return form) by April 15, 2020.
 This is subject to the normal rules for filing amended returns.